gabrielmfern/writing/my-first-conference.md

     <img height="400" src="./assets/restaurant-rosso.jpg" />
 </p>

-Carol and Zeno were also generous enough to invite my wife into the dinner and she could meet everyone which I really loved.
+Carol and Zeno were also generous enough to invite my wife to the dinner and she could meet everyone which I really loved.

 ## The people